priyansh210/ns3-marl-uav/README.md

 in `/test/agent-application-test.cc`.
 For
 further information refer to <https://www.nsnam.org/docs/manual/html/how-to-write-tests.html>.

-The special ns3-ai tests need to be executed with `./contrib/defiance/tests/run-python-tests.sh`
+The special ns3-ai tests need to be executed with `pytest contrib/defiance`.

 ## Frequent problems